bazelbuild/bazel/site/docs/skylark/rules-tutorial.md

 )
 ```

-and we can set it in the BUILD file:
+Next, set it in the BUILD file:

 ```python
 foo_binary(